Home » Amsterdam » Rijksmuseum tickets

 Guided tour of Rijksmuseum

-This is also a skip the line ticket and quite popular amongst tourists who visit art museums regularly.
+This is also a skip-the-line ticket and is quite popular among tourists visiting art museums regularly.

-The guide makes sure you don’t miss the masterpieces and narrates interesting stories and anecdotes to spice up your visit.
+The guide ensures you don’t miss the masterpieces and narrates interesting stories and anecdotes to spice up your visit.

-The group size is limited to a maximum of 10 adults, for an immersive tour.
+The group size is limited to 10 adults for an immersive tour.

-After the tour is over you can continue to hang around the museum for as long as you want.
+After the tour, you can continue to hang around the museum for as long as you want.

 Private tour of Rijksmuseum

-A private tour of Rijksmuseum is the costliest way to explore the magnificent masterpieces of Vermeer, Rembrandt, Van Gogh, etc.
+If you are an art enthusiast, a private tour of Rijksmuseum is the best way to explore the magnificent masterpieces of Vermeer, Rembrandt, Van Gogh, etc.

 The experienced art expert guide will explain the technical aspects of the paintings and discuss the hidden meanings of some of the works.

-You can opt for a semi-private tour (small group of up to 8 visitors) or a private tour on the booking page.
+You can opt for a semi-private tour (small group of up to eight visitors) or a private tour on the booking page.
 Prices vary accordingly.

 Visual Story: 10 must-know tips before visiting Rijksmuseum